cerner/jsonrpc-dispatch/README.md

 ### JSONRPC#handle

 Processes incoming JSONRPC messages to be handled as requests, responses or notifications.
-Handle takes 3 arguments
+Handle takes a single argument:

 | name    | type   | description                                                                                                                                         |
 |---------|--------|-----------------------------------------------------------------------------------------------------------------------------------------------------|